1ultimat3/contributions/README.md

 ### Which vulnerabilities are covered?
-We will refer weaknesses according to the [Smart Contract Weakness Classification Registry](https://github.com/SmartContractSecurity/SWC-registry)
+We refer to weaknesses according to the [Smart Contract Weakness Classification Registry](https://github.com/SmartContractSecurity/SWC-registry)
-The following table lists weaknesses targeted by [Galactuzz](https://github.com/Ethermat/galactuzz):
+The following table lists weaknesses targeted by [Galactuzz](https://github.com/Ethermat/galactuzz) with respect to the Open Source contributions context:

 | SWC  | Description  | Support  |
 |---|---|---|